mfornos/pony-pso/README.md

 This software depends on [ponyc](http://www.ponylang.org/) version 0.2.1, the Pony language compiler.

-Execute `./build.sh` to compile all the examples.
+Execute `./build.sh -e` to compile all the examples.
 You will find the executables in the `bin/` folder.

 # Example